-Tax credits, government assistance and deferred subsidies
+Tax credits and government assistance

-The Corporation has access to several government programs designed to support large investment projects, the roll-out of high-speed Internet services in various regions of Québec, production and distribution of televisual products and movies, as well as music products, magazine and book publishing in Canada.
-The Corporation also receives tax credits mainly related to its research and development activities, publishing activities and digital activities.
+The Corporation has access to several government programs designed to support large investment projects, the roll-out of telecommunications services in various regions of Québec, the production and distribution of televisual products and movies, as well as music products, magazine and book publishing in Canada.
+The Corporation also receives tax credits related to its research and development activities, publishing activities and digital activities.
 Government financial assistance is accounted for as revenue or as a reduction in related costs, whether capitalized and amortized or expensed, in the year the costs are incurred and when management has reasonable assurance that the conditions of the government programs are being met.